simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.3.6 - 2019-09-18 =

+ * FEATURE: Added a close icon in the Gallery on Ad details pages when gallery is in thumbnails mode.
+ * FIXED: Payment status does not change when updating a payment from wp-admin / Classifieds / Payments History panel.
+ * FIXED: Browser AdBlockers are hiding some inputs in wp-admin / Classifieds / Options / Core panel.
+ * API: adverts_form_field_option_id filter allows customizing the element option id.
+ * API: Field options (radio, select and checkbox) support an "id" param now.
+ * TRANSLATION: Hungarian translation added

 = 1.3.5 - 2019-09-03 =